The Symptoms of Caregiver Burnout

 16. You begin to exhibit feelings of wanting to cause harm to yourself or your loved one.

-17. You have difficulty in concentrating.
+17. You have difficulty concentrating.

 18. You notice a change in your sleep pattern.